yuvrajsingh833/GeM-WatchDog/README.md

 #### Load Unpacked: Chrome, MS Edge, or Brave (All Desktop)

-1. Download this repository as a ZIP-file from [Github](https://github.com/Geoffrey-Anto/sih-2023/archive/refs/heads/main.zip).
+1. Download this repository as a ZIP-file from [Github](https://github.com/yuvrajsingh833/GeM-WatchDog).

-2. Unzip the file to get a folder named `sih-2023`.
+2. Unzip the file to get a folder

-3. Move the `sih-2023` folder to a permanent location on your computer (do not delete it after installation).
+3. Move to the folder to a permanent location on your computer (do not delete it after installation).

 4. Open your Chromium-based browser and go to the extensions page (`chrome://extensions`).